regendrogenbogen/lightbug_v1.1/README.md

 The PCB can be ordered at OSH-Park: https://oshpark.com/shared_projects/ZxSDuxPU

+I have a blog post to this robot: https://regendrogenbogen.wordpress.com/2016/04/29/lightbug-v1-1/

 PS: If I did licence anything wrong and I am violating other licenses, please tell me, I am still learning!